isaiah-perumalla/isaiahp.xyz/content/posts/bitcoin.md

 2. There is a finite supply, goverments cannot simply decide to create more gold
 3. The supply of gold cannot be controlled by anybody

 One of the drawbacks of gold is cumbersome, and in some cases impossible.
+To buy something you would exchange a precise amount of physical cash for the goods or services required

 In general modern currency (*Fiat currency*) is backed by a government and issued by a central bank, while cash is familiar and very flexible it has some
 * transfered electronicall through a central processing system